 Our laboratory conducts experimental and computational research in biomedical acoustics and biomechanics of circulating cells.

-Tumor spheroid culture in PDMS wells >>
+Tumor spheroids of large size can be grown in PDMS wells >>

 We are applying our patented "PDMS well" method to grow multicellular tumor spheroids with an effective diameter exceeding 2 mm.
 These large tumor spheroids are used in tumor ablation experiments and testing other therapies for cancer.